Thank you for your interest in LLX GEO! We’ve aimed to answer your questions below.

 You just need to provide high-level financial projections.
 We do not need to see your financial accounting!
 What are the key drivers of business economics (e.g., price points, margins, customer acquisition costs)?
 What do you anticipate as the primary cost / revenue streams?
 Please define your assumptions so it is clear to us that you have developed a realistic model.
 Please upload any financial projections on the Portfolio Tab.

-Aside from connecting you with VCs during the programming and Pitch Sessions of our program, teams that complete the program will be invited to Online Demo Day in May/June 2021.
-This event will provide you with access to 400+ investors.
+Aside from connecting you with VCs during the programming and Pitch Feedback Sessions, teams that complete the program will be invited to Online Demo Day in May/June 2023.
+This event will provide you with access to 1000+ investors.

 Please contact Thara Pillai at firstname.lastname@example.org with any/all questions regarding the program or the application process.